Latest Gear Live Videos

 Posted by Andru Edwards Categories: Apple, Google, Rumors, Videos,

-Those are some strong words, but if CNBC journalists and analysts are to be believed, the relationship between Apple and Google is so strained as they both compete to win in the mobile space that it has come to a point where “Steve Jobs simply hates Eric Schmidt.”
+Those are some strong words, but if CNBC journalists and analysts are to be believed, the relationship between and is so strained as they both compete to win in the mobile space that it has come to a point where “Steve Jobs simply hates Eric Schmidt.”
 Hey, if that hared fuels the fire of innovation and competition, then it’s the consumers who will walk away the winners in this battle.
 Amiright?

 Confirmed: Apple Tablet runs iPhone OS says McGraw-Hill CEO